jamesaoverton/obi-experiment/shortcuts.md

 ### Expand 'has measured unit'

-Now we run into trouble.
+Now we run into some trouble.
 If an assay 'has measured unit' then its output is a measurement datum with a scalar value specification.
-If we adopt the same approach as in the previous example and expand both relations in parallel, then we fail to assert that it is the **same** measurement datum and value specification.
+If we adopt the same approach as in the previous example and expand both relations in parallel, then the `_:measurement-datum` [blank node](https://en.wikipedia.org/wiki/Blank_node)s will **not** be identical.
+This is because RDF blank node identity is local to a graph, and does not extend between graphs -- in this case each SPARQL query is a different graph.
+So we will end up asserting that the one assay has **two different** output measurement datum nodes, one from the 'has measured value' expansion and another from the 'has measured unit' expansion.
+This is still technically correct, since RDF allows that the two nodes **could** be identical, but misleading because we do not assert the identity.
+It would make subsequent SPARQL queries more complex.

     INSERT {
       ?assay